igorsirkovich/sample-careplans/README.md

 Sample 🔥FHIR CarePlan and related resources for chronic care scenarios.

-The sample resources are based on a storyboard for chronic conditions to illustrate the clinical documentation by care providers, and communication flow between a patient and care team members involved in his/her long term care.
+The sample resources are based on a storyboard for chronic conditions that illustrates the clinical documentation used and created by care providers, and communication flow between a patient and care team members involved in his/her long term care.
 The chronic condition selected for the first storyboard is [Type II Diabetes Mellitus (Type II DM)](./Care Plan Storyboard - Diabetes Mellitus.pdf).

 Because FHIR is still evolving there may be different versions of the resources: